January Special Event: 20% off any photofacial treatment. Contact us today to learn more.

 * BBL Corrective Photofacial treatments are available at our Southwest Parkway location.

 The Vbeam safely and effectively removes vascular and pigmented discolorations, including rosacea, sun spots, age spots, freckles, poikiloderma, port wine stains, and facial veins.
 Vbeam can also be used to combat acne by treating inflammatory acne vulgaris, post acne redness, and acne scarring.
 The Vbeam uses Pulsed Dye Laser (PDL) technology to deliver intense but gentle bursts of light into targeted areas of the skin.
 The light is absorbed by the blood vessels or melanin pigmented areas in the dermis causing the pigment to disperse.

 Results may be evident after just one treatment, though four to six treatments are typically recommended.
 Vbeam is safe for all skin types.

-* Vbeam treatments are available at our Cedar Park, Domain Northside, Far West, University Park, Lakeway, Lamar Central, Onion Creek, South Austin, Round Rock, Westlake, and West University locations.
+* Vbeam treatments are available at our Cedar Park, Domain Northside, Dripping Springs, Far West, University Park, Lakeway, Lamar Central, Onion Creek, South Austin, Round Rock, Westlake, and West University locations.